PE and Sport

 - Athletics (summer term)

-- Swimming (years 3, 4 and 5 use Amersham swimming pool for weekly lessons at various stages of the academic year, and all years can use the school swimming pool) (year 6 will get a top up in the summer term if they have not reached the swimming outcomes in year 5).
+- Swimming (years 3, 4, 5 and some of year 6 use Amersham swimming pool for weekly lessons at various stages of the academic year.
+Year 6 will get a top up in the summer term if they have not reached the swimming outcomes in year 5.

-- Outdoor and adventurous activities (through field and residential visits as well as forest schools in Pre-School to Year 3)
+- Outdoor and adventurous activities (through Physical Education lessons, field and residential visits as well as forest schools in Pre-School to Year 3)

 We aim to provide a detailed programme of extra-curricular activities involving a high proportion of children in the school.

 - Sports clubs run by staff, parents or outside agencies.
-Examples of these are: football, netball, cricket, tag rugby, gym, dance, biking basics, cross country and many more.
+Our Autumn term sports clubs are; Boys football (team), Girls football (team), football (AJD years 3-5), gymnastics (school), gymnastics (outside agency), dance, drama and ultimate frisbee.
 Our philosophy is open access, and children will be asked to show commitment by regular attendance.

 - We aim to stimulate greater team spirit by participating in intra and inter-school matches, tournaments and festivals.
 Groups or teams can be chosen from those children who attend their clubs regularly.

-- Our children have benefitted from links with local tennis, football and cricket clubs, who have offered coaching sessions during school hours and also after school.
+- Our children have recently benefitted from links with local tennis, football and cricket clubs, who have offered coaching sessions during school hours and also after school.

 - The school is a member of the SSCO (School Sports Coordinator Programme), which have regular sporting competitions and gatherings with local schools.